 So if you take Unibet’s casino bonus then just see it as a way to try out the many games they have on offer.
 At the time of this review, there were hundreds of slots, casino games and more, with live dealer tables as well.
 Just remember to check if the bonus is excluded from playing certain games or not.

 4. Unibet withdrawal times

 The Unibet withdrawal times vary depending on the banking method that you use.
 It also depends on how quickly they approve your withdrawal.

 You may be asked for additional verification documents (such as those mentioned earlier).
 If this happens then expect the approval to be delayed for a while.

 After that, the payout speed is fairly standard.
-PayPal is certainly one of the fastest, along with other e-wallets like Skrill and Neteller.
+E-wallets like Skrill and Neteller and Instant Bank Transfer using Trustly are the fastest options.
 You often have the withdrawal the same day after approval with these.
 Card and bank transfers are usually much slower and can take up to 5 business days.

 5. What do players say about Unibet?

 Unibet has a “Bad” rating on Trustpilot – one of the UK’s biggest consumer review sites:

 This rating is based on almost 1,500 reviews that they had gathered at the time of our review.